junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 Also in events are historical bonuses (damage multipliers) for having certain ships &/ equipment in your fleet to encourage you to use them.

 Setting a particular ship as secretary is also done for cosmetic purposes.
 Like seeing them on your home screen & hearing their voice lines.
 The VAs are females, and speak mostly Japanese (including the foreign ships).
-Many VAs voice multiple ships, cuz there's >200 ships, and about 50 VAs in the game.
+Many VAs voice multiple ships, since there's >200 ships, and about 50 VAs in the game.
 There could be more VAs to potentially make the ships more unique in voice, but it's more convenient to reuse VAs, and there might not be that many appropriate VAs to fill the role of kanmusu.

 In EVN, you drive 1 ship and have up to 5 escorts.
 You can have hired escorts (which cost credits), or captured escorts (free).
 You may also get escorts assigned to you for the duration of the mission (free).